OctopusDeploy/Architecture/OctopusServer/Persistence.md

 1. During background task execution; and
 1. In message bus event handlers (which implement `IEventuallyHandle<TEvent>`).

+Unless you're in one of these situations, we strongly recommend not changing the project scope as there are probably better ways to achieve what you're trying to achieve.

 In these situations, you'll need to make it clear which space and project path you mean when you ask, for instance, for an `IDocumentStore<Runbook>` to fetch a runbook.
 To do that, take a dependency on an `IProjectScope` and structure your code like this:

 ```